backstage/backstage/docs/auth/index.md

 ## Sign-In Configuration

 > NOTE: Identity management and the `SignInPage` in Backstage is NOT a method
-> for blocking access for unauthorized users, that either requires additional
+> for blocking access for unauthorized users, that either requires
-> backend implementation or a separate service like Google's Identity-Aware
+> [additional backend implementation](./backend-auth.md) or a separate service
-> Proxy.
-The identity system only serves to provide a personalized experience
+> like Google's Identity-AwareProxy.
+The identity system only serves to provide
-> and access to a Backstage Identity Token, which can be passed to backend
+> a personalized experience and access to a Backstage Identity Token, which can
-> plugins.
+> be passed to backend plugins.

 Using an authentication provider for sign-in is something you need to configure both in the frontend app, as well as the `auth` backend plugin.
 For information